protocolbuffers/protobuf/cmake/README.md

         $ cd build
         $ cmake -G "Visual Studio 9 2008" ..

-   If you don't have gtest, skip the build of tests by turning off the BUILD_TESTING option:
+   If you don't have gmock, skip the build of tests by turning off the BUILD_TESTING option:

         $ cmake -G "Visutal Studio 9 2008" -DBUILD_TESTING=OFF ..